KDE/kaffeine/README.md

 	export VDPAU_DRIVER=r600

-The VA-GL driver can be forced with:
+The VA-GL driver can be used for Intel GPUs.
+It can be forced with:

 	export VDPAU_DRIVER=va_gl

 Note: you may need to install mesa-vdpau-drivers and/or libvdpau-va-gl packages for vdpau to work.

+Please notice that, depending on your hardware, for example, if your GPU vdpau driver can't decode the compression standard used by the broadcasters, it could be better to disable VDPAU backend.
+That can be done by passing an invalid driver name, like:

+	export VDPAU_DRIVER=none

 Homepage
 ========